RoyRin/data-unlearning-bench/README.md

 * Forget sets 2 and 3 correspond to 200 examples from a certain subpopulation (corresponding to a single original ImageNet class) within the Living-17 superclass.

+# Contributing

+To set up git hooks properly, please run `git config core.hooksPath .githooks` (once).
+This will enable hooks such as running yapf on all python files.